nmsr1196/Multi_Pass/README.md

 BELOW IS THE TYPE OF CARD YOU WILL USE TO PLACE IN YOUR MULTIPASS:

-You can put in your vaccine card or a card similar to the movie.
+You can put in the card similar to the movie.

 If you want to use something similiar to the movie I will include a Photoshop file.